fantasycalendar/FoundryVTT-ItemPiles/docs/README.md

 ## Requesting Support for System

 Item Piles works in any system, but requires setup.
-If you wish to request native support for a system, please create a new [system request here](https://github.com/fantasycalendar/FoundryVTT-ItemPiles/issues/new?assignees=Haxxer&labels=enhancement&template=system-request.md&title=%5BSYSTEM%5D+-+Write+the+system%27s+name+here)
+If you wish to request native support for a system, please read the [Contributing To Item Piles](contributing-to-item-piles.md) page.

-Fill in _all_ of the information, and ask in the system's discord channel if you don't know what something means.

-Incomplete requests will be rejected.

 ## Natively Supported Systems